zammad/zammad-documentation/appendix-privacy.rst

 Which other parts of the system do leak data?
 =============================================

-* Zammad use 4 online services (which you all can enabled/disable via Admin → System → Services)
+* Zammad use 4 online services
+* you can enabled/disable all of them via Admin → System → Services

 **Note: You als can create and setup your own backends/services for this, if you want.**